 EP FEATURES STRIPPED DOWN VERSIONS OF SONGS FROM 2019’S GONE IN YOUR WAKE + A BRAND NEW TRACK

-BAND SHARES VIDEO FOR TITLE TRACK— WATCH + LISTEN
+BAND SHARES VIDEO FOR REIMAGINED VERSION OF “CHEMICAL” — WATCH

-During the worldwide COVID-19 pandemic, Thousand Below, described as a “post-hardcore slamdown band” by their hometown paper The San Diego Reader, used their time in quarantine wisely.
-The band recorded Let Go Of Your Love, a stripped down EP featuring acoustic versions of four songs from their sophomore album, 2019’s Gone In Your Wake.
+During the worldwide COVID-19 pandemic, Thousand Below, described as a “post-hardcore slamdown band” by their hometown paper The San Diego Reader, have used their time in quarantine wisely.
+The band recorded Let Go Of Your Love, a stripped down EP featuring acoustic and reworked versions of four songs from their sophomore album, 2019’s Gone In Your Wake.
 The EP also features a brand new song, which is the title track.
-It’s being released by Rise Records.
+The EP is available today via Rise Records.

-“We had the idea to do an acoustic/remix EP for a while, and with everyone stuck in lockdown, it seemed like the perfect time to do it,” the band shares.
-“We all recorded our parts at home in San Diego, and got our good friend Sumner from the band Dead Lakes to add a new spin on the remix of ‘chemical.’
+“We had the idea to do an acoustic/remix EP for a while, and with everyone stuck in lockdown, it seemed like the perfect time to do it,” the band shared upon announcing the EP.
+“We all recorded our parts at home in San Diego.
 We liked the idea of doing a couple songs that were just acoustic guitar and singing, and a couple that were fully electronic to explore that side of the sound we added on Gone In Your Wake.”

-Watch the video for the achingly heartfelt and disarmingly intimate “let go of your love” here.
+Watch the video for the achingly heartfelt and disarmingly intimate “let go of your love.”

 let go of your love demonstrates the softer — yet equally as powerful — side of Thousand Below, and it’s not to be missed.